-Table 1 shows that poverty among states was generally increasing over the 2002 to 2005 period, as measured by the ACS.
-This is in spite of the fact that the nation had emerged out of economic recession in November 2001.
-From 2002 to 2003, five states experienced statistically significant increases in their poverty rate, whereas none experienced a significant decrease in poverty.
+The table shows that poverty among states was generally increasing over the 2002 to 2005 period, as measured by the ACS.
+This was in spite of the fact that the nation had emerged out of economic recession in November 2001.
+From 2002 to 2003, four states and the District of Columbia experienced statistically significant increases in their poverty rate, whereas none experienced a significant decrease in poverty.
 From 2003 to 2004, eight states saw their poverty rates increase, whereas two saw decreases.
 From 2004 to 2005, 13 states saw their poverty rates increase, whereas only one saw its poverty rate decrease.
 Comparing 2005 to 2002, 25 states had higher poverty rates in 2005 than in 2002, and only two states had lower poverty rates.

 By 2007, the effects of the 2001 recession on state poverty rates were beginning to fade, as 12 states and the District of Columbia experienced statistically significant decreases in their poverty rates from 2006, and only one state (Michigan) saw its poverty rate increase over the period.
-However, by 2008, the ACS data show eight states (California, Connecticut, Florida, Hawaii, Indiana, Michigan, Oregon, and Pennsylvania) as experiencing statistically significant increases in their poverty rates, whereas three states (Alabama, Louisiana, and Texas) experienced statistically significant decreases.
-The most recent recession was officially pegged as beginning in December 2007 and ending in June 2009.
-The 2008 ACS data do not fully capture economic circumstances of 2008, as the data were collected over a 23-month period centered on December 2007, the point at which the economic downturn was marked as having just begun (see text box, above).
-The 2008 ACS poverty estimates show 18 states as having statistically higher poverty rates than in 2002, and three states as having statistically lower poverty rates; however, as noted earlier, these estimates are not strictly comparable, due to the inclusion of some persons in non-institutional group quarters in 2008 who were not included in the survey in 2002.
+However, by 2008, the ACS data showed eight states (California, Connecticut, Florida, Hawaii, Indiana, Michigan, Oregon, and Pennsylvania) as experiencing statistically significant increases in their poverty rates, whereas three states (Alabama, Louisiana, and Texas) experienced statistically significant decreases.
+As such, the 2007 ACS best captures the most recent prerecession level of poverty among states, as all income data on the survey pre-date the recession's December 2007 onset.
+When 2009 ACS data estimates are compared to pre-recession-level 2007 estimates, poverty rates were statistically higher in 36 states and the District of Columbia in 2009 than in 2007, and only one state, Louisiana, had a statistically lower poverty rate than it had prior to the recession's onset.